 A month earlier, U.S. Secretary of State Antony Blinken said in a statement that the U.S. government "firmly opposes and is deeply disappointed by" Bensouda's decision to open an investigation into Israel's treatment of the Palestinians.

-His comments were a response to Bensouda’s confirmation that her office was investigating alleged war crimes committed in Palestinian territories dating to the 2014 war in Gaza between Israel, Hamas and other Palestinian militant groups.
+His comments responded to Bensouda's confirmation her office was investigating alleged war crimes committed in Palestinian territories dating to the 2014 war in Gaza between Israel, Hamas and other Palestinian militant groups.
 The Palestinian government requested the investigation soon after it joined the ICC.